RoboHubEindhoven-User/ur3_ros_assignment_2/README.md

 ## Things you need to do:

-- A statemachine to preform diffrent steps
+- A statemachine to preform different steps
 - Add the gripper service to your statemachine.
 - A controller for Moveit! ([tutorial](http://docs.ros.org/kinetic/api/moveit_tutorials/html/doc/move_group_python_interface/move_group_python_interface_tutorial.html#getting-started))